 I think that’s my main takeaway as someone working in advertising.
 Most brand work tries to resolve.
 The manifesto resolves.
 The values statement resolves.
 The brand film about joy resolves.
 The form and the message are saying the same thing, you absorb it in three seconds, and then you’re done.
 The work satisfies you and you move on.

 Vogue Adria made something that doesn’t satisfy.
 The cover is a man looking through a hole in a wall.
 The interview is a philosopher saying he wants to live in Svalbard.
 The styling is whatever he had on.
-None of it adds up to a clean message, which is why I’m still thinking about it two weeks later.
+None of it adds up to a clean message, which is why I really like it.

 Žižek would say we already know we’re being sold something.
 We’re going to buy the issue anyway.
 Maybe that’s what makes it work.